Tympan/Tympan_Rev_F_Hardware/README.md

 - MAP
 - ZIP

 Each file is used for different Device Firmware Update (DFU) processes.
 For the purpose of initial flashing via J-Link, we will use the `.hex` file.
 You may note that the full name of the file is something like `baseFirmware_TympanRadio.ino.hex`.
 The inclusion of the .ino in the name should not cause a problem, but if you want you can change the name and remove the .ino.
-Just make sure to keep the .hex.
+Just make sure to keep the .hex suffix.

 We will be flashing a blank nRF52 module with Adafruit's Feather Express bootloader variant.
 The file we need is a `.hex` file, and it is located in `C:\Users\{USERNAME}\AppData\Local\Arduino15\packages\adafruit\hardware\nrf52\1.6.0\bootloader\feather_nrf52840_express\feather_nrf52840_express_bootloader-0.8.0_s140.6.1.1.hex`.
 We recommend making a copy of it, and moving it into the same folder that the IDE just made to keep things tidy.